 Leesfield Scolaro Instrumental in Creating Law Requiring Carbon Monoxide Detector in Hotels

-Ira H. Leesfield, and Leesfield Scolaro, were instrumental in implementing the new Carbon Monoxide legislation to protect unsuspecting consumers and vacationers.
+Ira H. Leesfield and Thomas Scolaro were instrumental in implementing the new Carbon Monoxide legislation to protect unsuspecting consumers and vacationers.
 Five months after a terrible ordeal which cost the life of 26-year-old Thomas Lueders due to carbon monoxide poisoning while vacationing at the Doubletree Grand Key Resort in Key West, Florida's Legislature adopted a bill requiring all new commercial construction with boiler rooms to have carbon monoxide (CO) detectors.

 With this new legislation, Florida becomes the eighth (8th) State to mandate that commercial buildings be equipped with CO detectors.
 This was the first attempt at passing the new bill, but because of Lueders' death and the efforts of former Florida Justice Association (FJA) President Ira Leesfield, Senate Bill 1822 was adopted.
 Specifically, the bill requires any public lodging establishment with a boiler room in the same area as a sleeping room install one or more CO detectors.
 Construction permitted in 2008 must have a carbon monoxide alarm installed within 10 feet of each sleeping room.